Step-by-Step Guide: Creating a Database in Notion for Efficient Data Management

 Step 5: Customize Your Database

-Notion allows you to customize your database to fit your specific needs.
-Here are a few customization options you can explore:
+Notion allows you to tailor your database to your specific workflow.
+Consider these customization options:

-• Grouping: You can group related rows/cards together based on a specific property to create a hierarchy within your database.
+• Grouping: Group related rows or cards by a common property to create logical sections within your database.

 Step 6: Collaborate and Share Your Database